SaraSanGar/SaraSanGar/README.md

 I'm a computer cience student at Canary Islands, Spain 🏝

 - 👀 I’m interested in coding and art
+- 💻 Frontend lover
-- 🌱 I’m currently learning artificial intelligence and arduino
+- 🌱 I’m currently computer vision and WebGL
 - 📫 How to reach me by email sara.sanchez.g29@gmail.com